mengshi02/pf/README.md

 ```

 ## Usage
 If you use it for the first time, you can use `pf -h` to understand the meaning of each parameter.
-For more usage methods, please refer to [Example](#Example).
+For more usage methods, please refer to [Examples](#Examples).
 ```shell
 # pf -h
 pf 0.1.0